 After noting the strangely homoerotic nature of a lot of the tickling videos, Farrier gets in touch with the production company behind the videos, Jane O'Brien Media, but is surprised to receive a pretty angry and homophobic response that asserts the exclusively heterosexual nature of the sport.
 The further that Farrier digs into this peculiar world, the uglier and more hostile Jane O'Brien Media becomes.

 Determined to find out who's behind this, Farrier makes it his mission to track down the owner of Jane O'Brien Media and find out why the company is so aggressive.
 Along the way, he interviews former employees that accuse the company of blackmail, coercion, and extortion.
-By the end, you're left wondering if you just watched a documentary about competitive tickling or a true-crime doc about one man's life-long quest for revenge.
+By the end, you're left wondering if you just watched a documentary about competitive tickling or a true-crime doc about one man's life-long quest for revenge.1,976428Did this surprise you?

 In 1969, Albert and David Maysles and Charlotte Zwerin set out to create a tour film of The Rolling Stones' US tour, culminating at the Altamont Free Concert.
 In the spirit of the counterculture era, they were "reactive" filmmakers, choosing to merely document but never investigate their subjects.
 Some of their camera operatives included a young George Lucas and Martin Scorsese.